arnt/jmapaccess/draft-ietf-extra-jmapaccess.md

 C: 4 LOGIN "arnt" "oslo"

-The server does not enter Authenticated state, so nothing requires it to issue JMAPACCESS.
+The server does not enter Authenticated state, so nothing requires it to mention JMAPACCESS.
 It replies curtly:

 S: 4 NO done